Emergency Caregiver (EC) Funding - AB 1811

 The following forms are required in order to issue EC funding.

-The DFCS will save the RFA-01A application in the EW Tools Folder in the S drive.
-The EA 1 will be on file in IDM and documented in a CalSAWS journal entry.
+The Department of Family and Children's Services (DFCS will save the RFA-01A application in the EW Tools Folder located on the S drive.
+The EA 1 will be on file in Imaging and documented in a CalSAWS Journal.

 Duration of Payment

-Important: Funding must stop when the caregiver is approved or denied as a resource family or tribal-approved home or the youth is no longer placed in the home, whichever occurs first.
+Important: EA and EC Funding must stop when the caregiver is approved or denied as a resource family or tribal-approved home or the youth is no longer placed in the home, whichever occurs first.

 Note: Good cause (for delay in family receiving RFA) is determined and documented by DFCS and reported to the state on a regular basis.
-As with the current RFA business process, the EW will not receive documentation indicating good cause for a delay in a family receiving RFA.
+As with the current RFA business process, the SSBS will not receive documentation indicating good cause for a delay in the family's receipt of RFA.
+The worker will be informed using the existing practice of receiving a new SOC 158A form.

 Subsequent Placements